The Golden Mall Food Court Plans for Second Location in Manhattan

 “People flooded that place during the weekends,” said Dian Yu, who has lived in Flushing for most of his life.
 He noted the appearance of non-Asian patrons helped cement downtown Flushing’s status as a top food destination in the city.

-See also What to Know About Xolair and Food Allergies
+See also Is Milk Safe to Drink?
+What to Know About Bird Flu and Food Safety

 And patrons kept going back because “the food was really good, home-style Chinese food, and it was cheap,” Mr. Yu said.
 Eight dumplings sold for $2 back then, and it was possible to see dishes being prepared in the open kitchens.
 Especially for those unfamiliar with the regional cuisines of China, it was easy and fun to mix and match from all the different stands there.